-Showing up in almost any Japanese restaurant across the States with many variation and version, it’s simply safe to say that Volcano is one the most popular and welcome sushi roll by the mass.
+Showing up in almost any Japanese restaurant across the States with many variations and versions, it’s simply safe to say that Volcano is one the most popular and welcome sushi rolls by the mass.

-Since the baked topping is naturally flavorful enough, it is not recommend to add any seasoning except for lemon juice.
-A couple drop to the mixture will knock it up a level of course, since the main ingredients in there are shrimps and scallop.
-Of course you can change these ingredients to your liking as many restaurant did to variate the flavor.
+Since the baked topping is naturally flavorful enough, it is not recommended to add any seasoning except for lemon juice.
+A couple of drop to the mixture will knock it up a level of course, since the main ingredients in there are shrimps and scallop.
+Of course, you can change these ingredients to your liking as many restaurants did to variate the flavor.

 This recipe is definitely not one of those guilty-free.
-It’s actually more on the indulging yourself on the combination of flavors.
-However, if you’re uneasy about this, feel free to make substitution.
-In this case, cauliflower rice, carrot and cucumber would work for the sushi roll, while replacing all mayo, cream cheese and similar with Greek yogurt.
+It’s actually more on indulging yourself in the combination of flavors.
+However, if you’re uneasy about this, feel free to make a substitution.
+In this case, cauliflower rice, carrot, and cucumber would work for the sushi roll, while replacing all mayo, cream cheese, and similar to Greek yogurt.
 Possibly adding some dash of sea salt to replicate the flavor.

 There, have fun of your roll and show me what’s your way of making this blazing hot volcano sushi roll.

 - 0.5 Tbsp Sriracha adjust to spicy tolerant

 - 4 Tbsp Kewpie mayo or regular mayo